whitone/awesome-discoveries/README.md

 # Awesome Discoveries

-A curated list of awesome discoveries based on repositories found using [Github Trending](https://github.com/trending).
+A curated list of awesome discoveries based on repositories found using [GitHub Trending](https://github.com/trending).

 For each elements there's the main programming language used in the project, if applicable.